 Maria Del Sapio Garbero is Professor Emerita of English Literature at Roma Tre University, where she also served as Vice President of the School of Humanities, and she is the founding Honorary President of the Shakespeare’s Rome International Summer School (SRISS).
-She has done extensive work on Shakespeare (with a special concern with the Roman works, the late plays, the European Hamlet, gender studies, the interfacing of literature, science and the visual arts), as well as Victorian, modernist, and postmodern literature and culture.
+She has done extensive work on Shakespeare (with a special concern with the Roman works, the late plays, the European Hamlet, the interfacing of literature, science and the visual arts), as well as Victorian, modernist, and postmodern literature and culture.
 She was a member of the ESRA Board (European Shakespeare Research Association), the co-convenor of the Rome edition of ESRA 2019, and a member of the Advisory Board of ESRA 2021 (Athens).
 She is a delegate member of the Stratford-upon-Avon International Shakespeare Conference.
 She was a member of the editorial board of Textus.
 English Studies in Italy and she is co-editor of the book series “Biblioteca di Studi Inglesi” for Edizioni di Storia e Letteratura.
-She is the author of Il bene ritrovato.
-Le figlie di Shakespeare dal King Lear ai romances (2005) and the newly issued Shakespeare’s Ruins and Myth of Rome (Routledge, 2022).
+With her book Il bene ritrovato.
+Le figlie di Shakespeare dal King Lear ai romances she won the ‘Casa delle donne’ First Prize for Literature (Roma 2005).
+Her recent books include Eretiche ed esteti (ESI 2022) and Shakespeare’s Ruins and Myth of Rome (Routledge 2022).

 Selected Shakespearean publications: